 Simple Chansigong builds upon all of the preceding basic exercises and offers students the chance to discover how good movement flows smoothly and naturally through the whole body, from the feet to the fingertips, organised by the centre (Dantien).
 Training simple isolated, whole-body movements gives one a chance to get into the nitty gritty of what one is doing and most importantly how one is doing it.
 Any Taiji form is basically a collection chansigong variations but as one goes from one move to the next any mistakes are usually glossed over and forgotten immediately.
 Practising Chansigong gives you a chance to discover and then iron-out any deviations in one’s basic movement patterns using all of the preceding simpler work as a tool for accurate cross referencing.

-When people have a good grasp of the basics they become much more physically capable, confident and independent.
-From here they can use their new skills to learn a form successfully with meaning and without being a slave to irrelevant details or the teacher.
+When people have a good grasp of the basic body cohesion they become much more physically capable, confident and independent.
+From here they can use their new skills to train successfully with meaning and without being a slave to irrelevant details or the teacher.

 I first came across the term ‘Heuristic’ in Nassim Taleb’s superb book ‘Antifragile: things that gain from disorder’.
 The word Heuristic comes from ancient Greek meaning to find or discover for oneself.
 I had not really thought about it too much prior to this but at that point I realised that this is how I learn and teach Taiji.
 In Taiji we have the general movement principles (one principle, three kinds of motion) or rules of thumb and it is through inquisitive tinkering via lots of basic training that you discover, realise and then own them for yourself rather than trying force oneself to adhere to them and/or just blindly following a teacher: